 Requirements for Demonstrating Compliance with Standards and Increments in PSD Class I Areas

-For determining compliance with standards and increments in PSD Class I areas, the following methods must be used:
+For determining compliance with AAQS and PSD increments in PSD Class I areas, the following methods must be used:

-(1) Before January 1, 2003, the owner or operator of a source (where required by divisions 222 or 224) must model impacts and demonstrate compliance with standards and increments on all PSD Class I areas that may be affected by the source or modification.
+(1) Before Jan.
+1, 2003, the owner or operator of a source must model impacts and demonstrate compliance with standards and increments on all PSD Class I areas that may be affected by the source or modification.

-(2) On or after January 1, 2003, the owner or operator of a source (where required by divisions 222 or 224) must meet the following requirements:
+(2) On or after Jan.
+1, 2003, the owner or operator of a source must meet the following requirements:

-(a) For each pollutant and its precursors, a single source impact analysis will be sufficient to show compliance with increments if modeled impacts from emission increases equal to or greater than a significant emission rate above the netting basis due to the proposed source or modification being evaluated are demonstrated to be less than the Class I impact levels specified in OAR 340-200-0020, Table 1.

-(b) If the requirement in subsection (a) of this section is not satisfied, the owner or operator must also show that the increased source impacts (above Baseline Concentration) plus Competing PSD Increment Consuming Source Impacts are less than the PSD increments for all averaging times.
+(a) For each regulated pollutant, a single source impact analysis is sufficient to show compliance with PSD increments if modeled impacts from emission increases equal to or greater than a SER above the netting basis due to the proposed source or modification being evaluated are demonstrated to be less than the Class I significant impact levels specified in OAR 340-200-0020.
+If this requirement is not satisfied, the owner or operator must complete a competing source analysis to demonstrate that the increased source impacts above baseline concentration plus competing PSD increment consuming source impacts are less than the PSD Class I increments for all averaging times.

-(c) For each pollutant and its precursors, a single source impact analysis will be sufficient to show compliance with standards if modeled impacts from emission increases equal to or greater than a significant emission rate above the netting basis due to the proposed source or modification being evaluated are demonstrated to be less than the Class II impact levels specified in OAR 340-200-0020, Table 1.

-(d) If the requirement of subsection (2)(a) of this section is not satisfied, and background monitoring data for each PSD Class I area shows that the NAAQS is more controlling than the PSD increment then the source must also demonstrate compliance with the NAAQS by showing that their total modeled impacts plus total modeled Competing NAAQS Source Impacts plus General Background Concentrations are less than the NAAQS for all averaging times.
+(b) For each regulated pollutant, a single source impact analysis is sufficient to show compliance with AAQS if modeled impacts from emission increases equal to or greater than a SER above the netting basis due to the proposed source or modification being evaluated are demonstrated to be less than the Class I significant impact levels specified in OAR 340-200-0020.
+If this requirement is not satisfied, the owner or operator must complete a competing source analysis to demonstrate compliance with the AAQS by showing that its total modeled impacts plus total modeled competing source impacts plus general background concentrations are less than the AAQS for all averaging times.

-[ED.
-NOTE: Table referenced is available from the agency.]
+(c) The owner or operator also must demonstrate that the proposed source or modification will not cause or contribute to a new violation of an ambient air quality standard or PSD increment even if the single source impact is less than the significant impact levels under subsections (a) and (c), in accordance with OAR 340-202-0050(2).

+(3) Any analyses performed under this section must be done in compliance with OAR 340-225-0030 and 340-225-0040, as applicable.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-020-0040.

 Stat.
-Auth.: ORS 468.020Stats.
+Auth.: ORS 468.020 & 468A.070

+Stats.
 Implemented: ORS 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 11-2002, f. & cert. ef.
 10-8-02; DEQ 10-2010(Temp), f.
 8-31-10, cert. ef.
 9-1-10 thru 2-28-11; Administrative correction, 3-29-11; DEQ 5-2011, f.
 4-29-11, cert. ef.
 5-1-11

 340-225-0070

-Requirements for Demonstrating Compliance with AQRV Protection
+Requirements for Demonstrating Compliance with Air Quality Related Values Protection

-(1) Sources that are not Federal Major Sources are exempt from the requirements of the remainder of this rule.(2) Notice of permit application for actions subject to the requirements of divisions 222 and 224:
+(1) Sources that are not federal major sources are exempt from the requirements of this rule.

+(2) When directed by OAR 340 division 224, the requirements of this rule apply to each emissions unit that increases the actual emissions of a regulated pollutant above the portion of the netting basis attributable to that emissions unit.

+(3) DEQ must provide notice of permit applications involving AQRV analysis to EPA and Federal Land Managers as follows: